dphummel/dphummel.github.io/_posts/2024-09-06-CognitiveBias.md

 Diverse perspectives are crucial in seeing situations from different angles and reaching more acureate conclusions.
 Generative AI can help by provide these varied viewpoints.

-The Confluence team developed a *Rashomon AI* prompt using [Claude 3.5 Sonnet](https://claude.ai/login?returnTo=%2F%3F) to generate different perspectives on a situation.
+The Confluence team developed a *Rashomon AI* prompt using [Claude 3.5 Sonnet](https://claude.ai/login?returnTo=%2F%3F) to generate diverse perspectives on a situation.
 This promot, which can be presented to any Large Language Model (LLM), asks for:

 - An initial perspective on the event.
 - 3-4 alternative interpretations.